Parent and Family Information

 Buffalo Wild Wings: Buffalo Wild Wings (80 North Snelling Avenue) has made EXPO a “Home Town Team!”
 Anytime you or anyone you know visits this Buffalo Wild Wings on Snelling, simply say that you are with EXPO Elementary’s Home Town Team A and 10% of your total bill is donated to the school.

 AmazonSmile: Choose EXPO Elementary Council of Parents and Teachers as your charity of choice, and 0.5% of your purchase goes directly to EXPO.
 Form more information, visit http://smile.amazon.com

 General Mills Box Tops for Education: General Mills "Box Tops for Education" can be found on a wide variety of items (including Huggies, Cottonelle, Betty Crocker, Pillsbury, cereal, Yoplait yogurt, and Juicy Juice.)
 Ten tops=$1.00 for EXPO.
 Simply clip the Box Tops cleanly along the dotted lines, being careful not to cut off the expiration date, and place them in the collection box just inside the front door, across from the main office.

-Parent and Community Engagement Events: The EXPO Council of Parents and Teachers hosts a number of community engagment events during the year that are free and open to all EXPO families which include: Curriculum Night, STEM Night, Family Service Night, Famiy Dance, Walk/Bike to School Day, Family Funn Run, and Spoke (parent educational series of speakers).
+Parent and Community Engagement Events: The EXPO Council of Parents and Teachers hosts a number of community engagement events during the year that are free and open to all EXPO families, which include: Curriculum Night, STEM Night, Family Service Night, Family Dance, Walk/Bike to School Day, Family Funn Run, and Spoke (parent educational series of speakers).
 The specific dates and times for these events will be in the monthy newsletter and on the EXPO website calendar..
-If you are interested in helping with any of the above events, please contact the EXPO board of directors at email@example.com
+If you are interested in helping with any of the above events, please fill out this volunteer form or contact the EXPO board of directors at email@example.com